 Benefit Your Cost In-Plan Providers Your Cost Out-of-Plan Providers Hearing Aids† (Covered with Prior Approval for Members age 21 and under.
-Health New England covers the cost of one hearing aid per hearing impaired ear, every 36 months, up to a maximum of \$2,000 for each hearing aid.) \$0 up to \$2,000 per device per ear (you are responsible for all costs beyond maximum); and for extended network providers without Prior Approval Member pays all costs 20% Coinsurance after Deductible; up to \$2,000 per device per ear (you are responsible for all costs beyond maximum).
-Without Prior Approval Member pays all costs.
-Human Organ Transplants and Bone Marrow Transplants † (Without Prior Approval, payments you make to Out- of-Plan Providers for Deductible and Coinsurance do not count toward your Deductible or Maximum Coinsurance amounts.) \$0 after Deductible; and for extended network providers up to \$500 Reduction of Benefit 20% Coinsurance after Deductible & up to \$500 Reduction of Benefit Wellness Services Massage Therapy (Limited to two visits per Calendar Year per family.) \$0 up to 2 visits per family \$0 up to 2 visits per family Acupuncture (Limited to 12 visits per Calendar Year.) \$20 Copay per visit 20% Coinsurance after Deductible Behavioral Health (Includes Mental Health and Substance Use Disorder) Outpatient Services (Some services require Prior Approval.) \$20 Copay per visit 20% Coinsurance after Deductible Teladoc Behavioral Health: Telephone and video consultations for non- emergency behavioral health issues and substance use disorder issues through Teladoc®. \$20 Copay per consultation Not covered Inpatient Services † \$0 after Deductible; and for extended network providers up to \$500 Reduction of Benefit 20% Coinsurance after Deductible & up to \$500 Reduction of Benefit
+Health New England covers the cost of one hearing aid per hearing impaired ear, every 36 months, up to a maximum of \$2,000 for each hearing aid.) \$0 after Deductible up to \$2,000 per device per ear (you are responsible for all costs beyond maximum); and for extended network providers without Prior Approval Member pays all costs 20% Coinsurance after Deductible (you are responsible for all costs beyond maximum); without Prior Approval Member pays all costs Human Organ Transplants and Bone Marrow Transplants † (Without Prior Approval, payments you make to Out-of- Plan Providers for Deductible and Coinsurance do not count toward your Deductible or Maximum Coinsurance amounts.) \$0 after Deductible; and for extended network providers up to \$1,000 Reduction of Benefit 20% Coinsurance after Deductible & up to \$1,000 Reduction of Benefit Wellness Services Massage Therapy (Limited to two visits per Calendar Year per family.) \$0 after Deductible up to 2 visits per family \$0 after Deductible up to 2 visits per family Acupuncture (Limited to 12 visits per Calendar Year.) \$0 after Deductible 20% Coinsurance after Deductible Behavioral Health (Includes Mental Health and Substance Use Disorder) Outpatient Services (Some services require Prior Approval.) \$0 after Deductible 20% Coinsurance after Deductible Teladoc Behavioral Health: Telephone and video consultations for non- emergency behavioral health issues and substance use disorder issues through Teladoc®. \$0 after Deductible Not covered Inpatient Services † \$0 after Deductible; and for extended network providers up to \$1,000 Reduction of Benefit 20% Coinsurance after Deductible & up to \$1,000 Reduction of Benefit